 I was raised in Puerto Vallarta from the age of 3 until I was 16.
 I haven’t lived full-time in Vallarta for over 15 years, but I frequently visit as my family still lives here.
-Vallarta is undeniably my home!
+Puerto Vallarta is undeniably my home!

-The city holds a special place in my heart, not just because of the familiarity, but because it is truly a slice of heaven on Earth.
-Located in the state of Jalisco on Mexico’s Pacific Coast, Puerto Vallarta is surrounded by beautiful beaches and green mountains.
+This city holds a special place in my heart, not just because of the familiarity, but because it is truly a slice of heaven on Earth.

 It has become a very popular destination due to its numerous outdoor activities and unique attractions—Vallarta is the number one return-to destination city all over Mexico, as well as among the five safest cities in the country!